flaxmans/CompBio_on_git/CourseDocuments/Syllabus.md

 ## Grading policies
 This is a full, 3-credit course.
 You should expect to work as hard for these three credits as you do for any other advanced class.
 Your final grade will be based upon a combination of (1) in-class participation, (2) formal assignments, (3) an independent project, (4) a take-home final examination, and (5) demonstrating enthusiasm and sincere effort for the material and the assignments.

+1. Watching pre-recorded lectures will count for 20% of your grade.
+These assignments will be completed via Canvas and the embedded PlayPosit tool.

-1. In-class participation will constitute 22.5% of your overall grade.
+2. In-class participation will constitute 15% of your overall grade.
 It will be based partially on attendance (you can’t participate without being there, right?), but mostly upon your work with others and your presentations to the class.
 Presentations to the class that fall in the participation category are “reporting out” exercises where you share the results of group work, sometimes at the front of the room using your own computer and/or the document camera.
 Participation will also include discussions in class and demonstrations of your reasoning and problem solving (on paper and/or on your computer).
 For most class periods, I will grade your participation on a scale from 0 to 5, with the approximate meanings of each as follows:  <br>
 0 = absent  <br>
 1 = showed up but did not engage; very unprepared; very late  <br>
 2 = late; engaged minimally; not fully prepared  <br>